 core expenditures per degree

 Core expenditures include spending on instruction, student services, academic support, and institutional support.
 Degrees include degrees conferred at all degree levels.
-UW System total includes UW 4-year institutions only.
-UW Colleges, as a transferring institution, is not included as a significant portion of students transfer out before completing a degree.
-Data are from the National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).
+Beginning in fiscal year 2020, institution totals include the former UW Extension and UW Colleges.
+(Due to an IPEDS decision to exclude costs incurred under the UW-Colleges and UW-Extension administrative entities from their survey structure, associated expenditures are not reflected in fiscal year 2019 totals.)
+Source: National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).
 Note: beginning in fiscal year 2010, operation and maintenance expenses were distributed among other expenses and no longer reported as a separate category.

 Tuition fund balances